mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 range of facial expressions so they use posture, bearing, ears and tails to convey unspoken meaning.

-Much of a Vargr’s body language is subconscious and can often give a clear indication as to their emotional state.
+Much of a Vargr's body language is subconscious and can often give a clear indication as to their emotional state.
 This can obviously make Vargr quite vulnerable, so they will often use additional gestures to distract